A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Introduction

-The remainder of this paper is organised as follows: \autoref{sec:context} provides an overview of higher education in SE in the Netherlands, defining the scope of our analysis. \autoref{sec:rgq} presents our research goal and questions, followed by \autoref{sec:research_method}, which details the research method. \autoref{sec:categories} reports our findings per knowledge area ($\mathbf{RQ_1}$), while \autoref{sec:rq2} explores correlations between these areas ($\mathbf{RQ_2}$). \autoref{sec:rq3} analyses university educational foci in SE ($\mathbf{RQ_3}$). \autoref{sec:rel_work} discusses related work, and \autoref{sec:discussion} provides a broader discussion, including answers to our research questions, threats to validity, and implications for SE education.
-Finally, \autoref{sec:summary} concludes the paper with a summary and directions for future research.
+\textit{Paper organization} \autoref{sec:context} provides an overview of higher education in SE in the Netherlands, defining the scope of our analysis. \autoref{sec:rgq} presents our research goal and questions, followed by our research method in \autoref{sec:research_method}. \autoref{sec:categories} reports our findings per knowledge area ($\mathbf{RQ_1}$), while \autoref{sec:rq2} explores correlations between these areas ($\mathbf{RQ_2}$). \autoref{sec:rq3} analyses university educational foci in SE ($\mathbf{RQ_3}$). \autoref{sec:rel_work} discusses related work, and \autoref{sec:discussion} includes a broader discussion, threats to validity, and implications for SE education.
+Finally, \autoref{sec:summary} provides a summary and directions for future research.